 The generation interconnection facility shall comply with the requirements of Electric Service Requirements.
-Where conflicts exist between Sections 4.1, 4.2, and 4.4 of SaskPower's Electric Service Requirements and this document, this document shall prevail.
+Where conflicts exist between Sections 4.1, 4.2, and 4.4 of SaskPower's Electric Service Requirements and this document, this document shall generally prevail, however exceptions may be made.